 Zoning Approval: All new construction, additions, accessory structures, fences, pools, etc., must obtain zoning approval before a building permit will be issued.
-Zoning approval may be obtained at the same time as the application for a construction permit is submitted except in cases of new commercial development.
-New development requires an engineered site plan to be reviewed and approved by the appropriate boards and city engineer prior to making permit applications.
+Zoning approval may be required prior to the application or issuance of a construction permit.
+New development requires an engineered site plan to be reviewed and approved by the appropriate boards and city engineer prior to submitting permit applications.

 Required inspections are identified on the permit placard for each project.
 It is the responsibility of the permit applicant to request the required inspections and no work shall be performed beyond the inspection stage or to cover any work without approval of the building official.

-Permits are valid for one hundred and eighty (180) days.
-The Building Official may extend a permit for an additional one hundred and eighty (180) days, pending a written request from the permit holder and progress on the work permitted.
+Permits are valid for one hundred eighty (180) days.
+The Building Official may extend a permit for an additional one hundred eighty (180) days, pending a written request from the permit holder and a progress update on the work permitted.
 Buildings requiring a Certificate of Occupancy may not be occupied until the Building Official has issued a certificate.

-All commercial properties are inspected annually or prior to opening a new business for compliance with the International Fire Code.
+All commercial properties are inspected prior to opening a new business, and annually thereafter, for compliance with the International Fire Code.
 Inspections are free of charge.
-As part of the inspection process, all businesses are required to maintain fire extinguishers, sprinkler systems, kitchen hoods/Annual systems and backflow prevention devices by having annual inspections and certifications.
+As part of the inspection process, all businesses are required to maintain fire extinguishers, sprinkler systems, kitchen hoods/annual systems and backflow prevention devices by having annual inspections and certifications.
 Inspection reports must be submitted to the Building Inspections Department.
 Property owners are required to make any necessary repairs to meet fire and life safety code requirements.